krizkontrolz/Home-Assistant-nextion_handler/README.md

   These are configured as 5 **command strings** (**HA_Set1..5**) in each page of the Nextion Editor to define all the data you want for that page from Home Assistant.
-  '**command_string**'s are comma- or linebreak- separated lists of NHCmds with arguements separated by spaces.
+  '**command_string**'s are lists of NHCmds, where commands are separated by commas or linebreaks, and arguements are separated by spaces.
-  The boilerplate **Postinit of each page** sends the HA_Set1..5 command_strings to HA.
+  The boilerplate **Postinit** event of each page sends the HA_Set command_strings to HA.

->'**ACTION**' commands perform actions you request in HA (scripts, scenes etc.).
+>'**ACTION**' commands perform actions you request in HA (lights, scenes, scripts,  etc.).

   Your Events in Nextion Editor need to assign a sequence of Action NHCmds to the **HA_Act** string, then call the boilerplate **SEND_ACTIONS** subroutine.
-SEND_ACTIONS will also temporarilly speeds up '**UPDATE_LOOP**' (a boilerplate timer on the Nextion that controls the interaction-response loop between the user, the Nextion and HA: State changes to a **TRIGGER** value are used to signal how Home Assistant should respond).
+SEND_ACTIONS will also temporarilly speeds up '**UPDATE_LOOP**' (a boilerplate timer on the Nextion that controls the interaction-response loop between the user, the Nextion and HA: UPDATE_LOOP enforces state changes to a **TRIGGER** value to signal how Home Assistant should respond).

 >'**APPLY_VARS**' (a subroutine on the Nextion) updates any 'conditional' UI elements you use to visualise changes in your data to make it more informative and interactive.